tushar0i/webdev-logs/README.md

 ## 📂 Repository Structure

 The repo is organized into folders based on topics:
 - `html-basics/` → Fundamentals of HTML
 - `css-basics/` → Core concepts of CSS
 - `javascript-basics/` → Beginner JavaScript practice
 - `very-basic-projects/` → Mini projects combining HTML, CSS, and JS
-- `command-line/` → Command that are generally used
+- `command-line/` → Commonly used commands and scripts
+- `express/` → Practice with Express.js framework
+- `react/` → Practice with React.js library
+- `database-mdb/` → Working with MongoDB
+-
 ## ⚡ How to Use

 1. Clone this repository: